 Can you cheat without being physically intimate?

-It all started with an innocent friendship, a simple flirty comment and WHAMO!
-Chemistry takes over and your internal world ignites on fire, you get excited, and your mind races a thousand miles a minute.
-Emotional affairs don’t include physical intimacy….it is basically all emotion.
+The short answer is yes.
+Not what you intended to hear?
+Well, it might have all started with an innocent friendship, a simple flirty comment.
+A little sweet talk never hurt anyone, right?
+But WHAMO!
+Chemistry takes over and before you know it, your internal world ignites on fire, you get excited, and your mind races a thousand miles a minute.
+Emotional affairs don’t include physical intimacy… it’s all about emotion, and it only takes a spark to light our feelings on fire.

-Here are a few items that constitute an emotional affair:
+Here are a few tell-tale signs that you might have found yourself in an emotional affair:

 - The Relationship is Hidden: A key factor to understanding the difference between a good friendship and an emotional affair is when the relationship becomes secretive, hidden, and out of your partner’s view.
 You tend to step outside to speak on the phone, send a text message when you go into the bathroom, you delete messages/photos/texts, or you keep their phone glued to your hip at all times.